📐 SAT

 Why AP® Exams Matter

-AP® exams are harder than most standardized tests students encounter for two reasons.
-First, the content demands are substantial.
-Each AP® exam covers a full year of college-level coursework in a specific subject, and the multiple-choice sections test that content in depth.
-You cannot walk into an AP® Biology or AP® Chemistry exam without having genuinely learned the material — there is no strategy that substitutes for content knowledge on these tests.
+AP® exams are tougher than most standardized tests for two reasons.
+First, the content.
+Each exam covers a year of college-level coursework in one subject, and the multiple-choice section tests it in depth.
+You can’t walk into AP® Biology or AP® Chemistry hoping that test-taking strategy will carry you through.
+You actually have to know the material.

-1. Answer the Question That Is Actually Being Asked
+1. Answer the Question That’s Actually Being Asked

-2. Pace Yourself Across the Entire Free-Response Section
+2. Pace Yourself Across the Whole Free-Response Section

-Students who do all their preparation at the question or section level and never practice a full exam are often surprised by how different the real test feels.
-Stamina, pacing, and the mental transition from multiple choice to free response are all skills that only develop through full-length practice.
-Build at least one or two complete practice exams into your preparation before test day.
+Students who only ever drill at the question or section level are often blindsided by the real thing.
+Three hours is a long time to stay focused, and the shift from multiple choice to free response is its own kind of mental gear change.
+Build at least one or two complete practice exams into your prep before test day.

 About These Drills